rossetti/KSLBook/docs/06-Chapter6.md

 :::{.exercise #ch6P11}
 The city is considering improving its hazardous waste and bulk item drop off area to improve service.
-Cars arrive to the drop off area at a rate of 10 per hour according to a Poisson process.
+Cars arrive to the drop off area at a rate of 10 per hour according to a Poisson process (stream 1).
 Each car contains items for drop off.
-There is a 10% chance that the car will contain 1 item, a 50% chance that the car will contain 2 items, and a 40% chance that the car will contain 3 items.
-There is an 80% chance that an item will be hazardous (e.g. chemicals, light bulbs, electronic equipment, etc.) and a 20% chance that the item will be a bulk item, which cannot be picked up in the curbside recycling program.
-Of the 80% of items that have hazardous waste, about 10% are for electronic equipment that must be inspected and taken apart.
+There is a 10% chance that the car will contain 1 item, a 50% chance that the car will contain 2 items, and a 40% chance that the car will contain 3 items (stream 2).
+There is an 80% chance that an item will be hazardous (e.g. chemicals, light bulbs, electronic equipment, etc.) and a 20% chance that the item will be a bulk item, which cannot be picked up in the curbside recycling program (stream 3).
+Of the 80% of items that have hazardous waste, about 10% are for electronic equipment that must be inspected and taken apart (stream 4).

 A single worker assists the citizen in taking the material out of their car and moving the material to the recycling center.
-This typically takes between 0.5 to 1.5 minutes per item (uniformly distributed) if the item is not a bulk item.
-If the item is a bulk item, then the time takes a minimum of 1 minute, most likely 2.5 minutes, with a maximum of 4 minutes per item triangularly distributed.
+This typically takes between 0.5 to 1.5 minutes per item (uniformly distributed (stream 5)) if the item is not a bulk item.
+If the item is a bulk item, then the time takes a minimum of 1 minute, most likely 2.5 minutes, with a maximum of 4 minutes per item triangularly distributed (stream 6).
 The worker finishes all items in a car before processing the next car.

 Another worker will begin sorting the items immediately after the item is unloaded.
-This process takes 1-2 minutes per item uniformly distributed.
+This process takes 1-2 minutes per item uniformly distributed (stream 7).
 If the item is electronic equipment, the items are placed in front of a special disassembly station to be taken apart.

 The same worker that performs sorting also performs the disassembly of the electronic parts.
 Items that require sorting take priority over items that require disassembly.
-Each electronic item takes between 8 to 16 minutes uniformly distributed to disassemble.
+Each electronic item takes between 8 to 16 minutes uniformly distributed to disassemble (stream 8).

 The hazardous waste recycling center is open for 7 hours per day, 5 days per week.
 Simulate 12 weeks of performance and estimate the following